LCBC-UiO/noas/data/README.md

 ### subjects
 Main list of unique participants in the data-base.
-This is the primary look-up table for futher import of data, a subject must exist in this table for other data to be imported.
+This is the primary look-up table for further import of data, a subject must exist in this table for other data to be imported.

 Table must include:
 - `id`  - a column with the 7-digit LCBC participant identifiers
-- `shareable` - a column specifyin how the participants data may be handled (`1`, `0`, `NA`)
+- `shareable` - a column specifying how the participants data may be handled (`1`, `0`, `NA`)

 Should include:
 - `sex`  - biological sex of participant